Travel Insurance Plans for 40+ Travelers

 (Please note, I am a client of Genki, should you purchase their insurance through these links, I will receive a small payment, at no cost to you, for the referral.)

 For Genki Native Basic and Premium Plans, anyone over 55 must contact them directly for a price quote.
-I was unable to attain a quote for a generic 65+ customer over the phone and via web.
-If I am able to, I will update this section.
+I was unable to attain a quote for a generic 65+ customer over the phone and via the web.
+If I can later, I will update this section.

 Plan Comparison Chart